 Students have two payment options they may choose: Ecashier is available through the college website, www.swtjc.edu.
-Ecashier is to pay tuition as an installment plan.
-Ecommerce is available through Web Advisor on the college's website with a \$25 fee or to pay in full with a \$2.00 fee.
+Students may use Ecashier to pay tuition under an installment plan and will be assessed a \$25.00 non-refundable fee.
+Students may also use Ecashier to pay in full and only be assessed a \$2.00 fee.
+E-commerce is available through Self-Service on the college's website.
 This payment method is to pay tuition in full without a fee.